Cy-2-30/PP1_Historical-Site/README.md

 ![Footer](assets/images/website-screenshots/footer.jpg)

 *Footer* – It contains social media icons and "Educational Purposes" statement.
 On the initial design it was meant to all be inline.
-However for the lack of knowledge and time constrains I have made them to be on the center.
+However for the lack of knowledge and time constrains I have made the statement and social media icons to be on the center.

 ![Home Page](assets/website-images/)